DKW2/Data-Camp-Python-Tutorials/README.md

 # Data-Camp-Python-Tutorials
-Mainly used for my own personal reference for Python's many functions such as matplotlib, dictionaries, and DataFrames.
+Mainly used for my own personal reference for Python's many functions.
+Current list of functions:
+* Dictionaries
+* DataFrames